WE NEED LAND STEWARDS

 Contact Jim McCollum, Land Steward Director

-Record water levels on parcel.
+Recording water levels on parcel.

-Keep trails clear of brush and overgrowth.
+Keeping trails clear of brush and overgrowth.

-Recommend ways to safely use the land to raise awareness of the Conservation Trust and the Nature around us.
+Recommending ways to safely use the land to raise awareness of the Conservation Trust and the Nature around us.

-Act as guides for interested persons or groups.
+Acting as guides for interested persons or groups.

 Cleaning up small liter and recording any large item dumping so that appropriate clean up operation can be executed.